codecluster-softwares/codecluster/rules/git-messages.md

 ### Scope (Optional)

-Specify the scope of the change:
+Specify scope of change:

-- Use the directory name or component name affected
+- Use dir name or component name affected
 - Examples: `app`, `docs`, `scripts`, `config`
-- Use `rules` as a dedicated type for rule updates, not as scope
+- Use `rules` as dedicated type for rule updates, not as scope

 ### Subject (Required)